 I think Piketty's long view underestimates just how high the returns on capital now are.
 He says over & over that capital's historically returned 5% not 10%.
 Amazing!
 I've always expected longterm returns of 10+%, comparable to Harvard's!
 And why not?
 US stock yields average over 10%, for the 120-odd years records have been kept; and the social funds I prefer to invest in (screening out unethical firms) have done as well or better since their inception 30-40 years ago.
 Think about that.
 Small investors can consistently get at least 10% from stocks--all you need do is invest, get mediocre returns, and have the self-restraint to leave it alone, staying fully exposed to both booms & busts.
 Dare to be stupid!

 It looks impressive.
 It supports bad business.
-It loses billions.
+It causes crashes.
+It destroys.

 My guess: only the topflight experts (who only billionaires can afford) overcome their brainwashing to be daredevils... and dare to be dull and obvious.
 Or else they take great risks, working hard to achieve 10%... which you can get doing nothing but investing in firms that aren't scum, and... being... patient.
 Get rich slow!

-In short: I'm one of the TINY minority (0.1%?) living entirely on capital, not wages, not just for a decade or so in old age, but my whole adult life.
+In short: I'm one of the TINY minority (0.1%?) living entirely on capital, not wages, not just for a decade or so in old age, but my whole adult life, but who didn't inherit most of that capital--I guess the technical term would be "selfmade rentier".
 My experience makes me disagree with Piketty on this point (and agree with some conservatives, to my surprise).
 Working people CAN and SHOULD save.
 They NEED to tap into the power of capital.
 It's NOT arcane, NOT inaccessible, NOT reserved for billionaires.
 They'd like you to think so--so you stay wage slaves.